Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner and “alpha male”

 In three phrases: I’m enjoyable, energetic and conventional

-Ollie says that his dream lady is “blonde, athletic and funny” and that his superstar crush is Lily James.
+Ollie says that his dream lady is “blonde, athletic and funny” and that his movie star crush is Lily James.
 “She’s pretty gorgeous,” he says.

 “I’m an alpha male.
 Wherever I go, I boss the room, I boss whatever I’m doing.
 I’ll be the butt of all jokes but I’ll also be the one to make all of the jokes,” he says.
 “I’m attention seeking and I like to be the centre of what is going on at the time.
 I wear my emotions on my sleeve, I’m upfront and let people know what I think of them too.”